×

 Key Takeaways

-• Medial branch block injections are administered near facet joints in the spine to deliver anaesthetic and corticosteroid medications, halting pain signals and providing diagnostic and temporary therapeutic relief for conditions like osteoarthritis.
+• Medial branch block injections target nerves near the facet joints to deliver anaesthetic and corticosteroids, providing diagnostic and temporary pain relief for conditions like osteoarthritis.

-• Patients should manage post-procedure care by avoiding soaking activities for 48 hours, watching for side effects, and gradually resuming normal activities; repeated injections may increase the risk of serious complications.
+• Post-procedure care includes avoiding soaking activities for 48 hours, monitoring for side effects, and gradually resuming normal activities.

 Demystifying Medial Branch Block Injections